EUROPEAN CIVIL AVIATION CONFERENCE - CONFÉRENCE EUROPÉENNE DE L'AVIATION CIVILE

 Certified ECAC auditors

-The ECAC Aviation Security Auditors Handbook has been created to assist certified ECAC auditors in the preparation and conduct of an audit.
-The handbook includes all documents that relate to the audit process, such as methodology of an audit, the Auditors Aide and templates to assist with the reporting of audit findings.
+The ECAC Aviation Security Auditors’ Handbook was created to assist certified ECAC auditors prepare for and conduct an audit.
+The handbook includes all documents that relate to the audit process, such as methodology of an audit, the Auditors’ Aide and templates to assist with the reporting of audit findings.

 ECAC certified auditors meet annually to exchange their experience and continuous professional development, and to review the latest developments in the ECAC work programme in the field of aviation security.